derektypist/derek-dhammaloka-cv/README.md

 Interests Page gives details of Conferences and Meetups I have attended in a Map.
 They can include professional organisations (e.g. Cambridge Data Mashup with BCS at June 2012 - East Anglia Branch).
+The Conferences and Meetups do not have to be limited to Information Technology.

     Label A - Cambridge Science Park
     Label B - University of Leicester